-Complaints about health care and treatment
+Complaints about mental health care

 - lack of information about their condition, treatment or treatment plan

-- mistakes in medication
+- medication issues

 - problems in communication with their treating team, doctor or case manager

 - lack of physical health care or access to physical health care

 - issues of care – attitude, lack of care, delay in care

 - problems with discharge planning or refusal to admit

 You can lodge your complaint online or speak to an Inquiry Officer on 1800 043 159 for further information.

 Still need more information